mavryk-network/mavryk-protocol/docs/protocols/tenderbake.rst

 - A delegate can participate in consensus (receiving baking and endorsing rights) if it has at least ``tokens_per_roll`` tez.

-- A delegate's voting power in the governance process is still in terms of rolls, as in Hangzhou.
+- A delegate's voting power in the governance process is still in terms of rolls, as in Atlas.

 Baking and endorsing rights are no longer independent of each other: delegates that participate in consensus at a given level are called